-This is only a sample.
+This is only a sample in low-resolution.
+A high-resolution version is also available.
 There are more than 600 pages to each volume.
 Buy your copy today and receive

-- thousands of questions with answer keys, - tens of thousands of carefully chosen cross references. - thousands of quotes from famous figures who spoke of the Bible's greatness, and - thousands of images: artistic illustrations, literal depictions, charts, and maps.
+- thousands of questions with answer keys, - tens of thousands of carefully chosen cross references, - thousands of quotes from famous figures who spoke of the Bible's greatness, and - thousands of images: artistic illustrations, literal depictions, charts, and maps.